pebble/qemu/README.md

 # Pebble Smartwatch QEMU Implementation

 ## Overview
-This is a derivative of QEMU v1.5.0 that has been modified to include an implementation of the STM32F2xx microcontroller.
+This is a derivative of QEMU v2.1.1 that has been modified to include an implementation of the STM32F2xx microcontroller.
-This is based off of a QEMU fork that is targeting the STM32F103: https://github.com/beckus/qemu_stm32 This repo contains both beckus' STM32F1xx implementation and Martijn's STM32F2xx additions.
+This is based off of a QEMU fork that is targeting the STM32F103: https://github.com/beckus/qemu_stm32.
+This repo contains both beckus' STM32F1xx implementation and Pebble's STM32F2xx additions.

 __DANGER DANGER: It is very much a work-in-progress!
 Only some of the peripherals are working at the moment.
 Please contribute!__